 When a big snowstorm comes along and cripples everything in town – and much of the region – for a few days, it’s something you remember.
 And that was the case on Sunday, December 1, 1974.

 It was memorable for a lot of reasons: it dumped 14 inches of snow on the city, the most I had ever seen up to that point at the ripe old age of eleven; it happened on a Sunday; and it crippled the town good.

 And, since it was the Sunday after Thanksgiving, it stopped the travel of everyone passing through town as well.
 The Red Cross estimated upwards of 12,000 people were stranded and crowded into schools, churches, hotels, motels, and public buildings, including the Sports Arena.

-In Sylvania, with two major routes to Michigan running through it, travelers stayed at Central Arena, the roller-skating rink on Holland-Sylvania Road (alas, Central Arena is apparently gone now but not forgotten).
+In Sylvania, with two major routes to Michigan running through it, travelers stayed at Central Arena, the roller-skating rink on Holland-Sylvania Road (alas, Central Arena is apparently gone now).
 The Blade quoted Robert Boehme, Sylvania Township police chief, as saying the situation was one of “wall to wall people.”
 The Red Cross supplied food, purchased from the Swayne Field Kroger, in approximately thirty locations.
 One thousand stranded people were at the Red Cross headquarters alone.

 There was no going anywhere, eyewitnesses said.

 – “I waited for three hours on I-75 at one spot between Bowling Green and Perrysburg, without moving an inch,” Ronald Camp, of Detroit, said.
 A trip from Dayton to Toledo, which ordinarily took 2-1/2 hours, took eight hours on Sunday.